 When do you send the transcripts?
 Since most degree granting takes place in May or June, anytime after this event would be satisfactory.
 Your documents should confirm completion and degree conferral.

 4. A personal statement

 Upload a personal statement which describes your career goals and your proposed research area.
 You should also state why you feel you will be a successful graduate student and describe the qualities you will bring to the department.
 This statement should be at least a half page in length and no more than a page long.

 Applicants from schools outside of North America whose primary language is not English and/or who received their education and degrees in any language other than English must provide a TOEFL record.
 Please enter university code = 0965 and Dept code = 34.
 TOEFL scores are valid for only two years.
 Minimum overall TOEFL score is 106 internet-based, (ibT).
 If you are unable to provide a TOEFL, we will accept an IELTS overall band score of 7.5 or higher.

-Regardless of citizenship all applicants with degrees from outside of North America must submit a GRE report.
+Regardless of citizenship all applicants with degrees from outside of Canada and the USA must submit a GRE report.
 Canadian citizens with a degree from a international university must provide a GRE report.
 To be competitive, a score of 160 in Quantitative section and 4 in the Analytical section is recommended.
 GRE must be within the recent two years from date of application.
 GRE scores are to be sent directly to the Department of Biochemistry and Molecular Biology.
 Please enter school code = 0965 and Dept code = 0202.

 Please mail paper supporting materials to: